The Kervaire conjecture and the minimal complexity of surfaces

 \subsection{Putting $S$ in (simple) normal form}

 Fix any $w$-admissible surface $f:S\to X$.
-Up to homotopy, we assume that $f$ restricted to each $w$-boundary is a covering map to $\gamma$, and each $A$-boundary has image in $X_A$.
+Up to homotopy, we assume that $f$ restricted to each $w$-boundary is a covering map to $\gamma$ (i.e. it factors as $S^1\stackrel{p}{\to} S^1\stackrel{\gamma}{\to} X$ for a covering map $p$ of positive degree), and each $A$-boundary has image in $X_A$.
 Putting $f$ in general position so that it is transverse to $X_C$, then $f^{-1}(X_C)$ is an embedded proper submanifold of codimension $1$, i.e. a finite disjoint union of embedded loops and proper embedded arcs with endpoints on $w$-boundary components. $f^{-1}(X_C)$ divides each $w$-boundary of degree $n$ into exactly $|n|k$ segments.

-One can always homotop $f$ and possibly simplify $S$ so that $f^{-1}(X_C)$ has no embedded loops.
+The lemma below shows that one can always homotope $f$ and possibly simplify $S$ so that $f^{-1}(X_C)$ has no embedded loops.